-6 Regulation (EC) No. 593/2008) of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations.
+Regulation (EC) No. 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations.

-7 Regarding the supervision of managing entities of private equity investment undertakings, the Portuguese Securities Market Commission may cooperate with the Portuguese Central Bank and with the European Securities Market Authority.
+Regarding the supervision of managing entities of private equity investment undertakings, the CMVM may cooperate with the Portuguese Central Bank and the European Securities Market Authority.

-8 CMVM Regulation No. 3/2015 and CMVM Regulation No. 12/2005.
+CMVM Regulations Nos.
+3/2015 and 12/2005.